sematext/docs/docs/monitoring/spm-faq.md

 1. Make sure Sematext Agent is running: sudo service spm-monitor restart
 2. Make sure disk is not full: `df -h`
-3. Make sure maximal open files limit was not reached: see **"I registered for SPM more than 5 minutes ago and I don't see any of my data, what should I check?"**
+3. Make sure maximal open files limit was not reached: see **"I registered for Sematext Monitoring more than 5 minutes ago and I don't see any of my data, what should I check?"**

 ### How come Disk Space Usage report shows more free disk space than df command?